Below are the WTA "rules" for Wednesday night doubles matches, singles matches, and scoring information.

 In recent years, there are has been a growing number of cancelations and rescheduling.
 You must make every effort to be available for every scheduled match.
 If circumstances are beyond your control, you must try to find a sub from the sub list.
 By joining the league you have made a commitment to play every week.
 Please be responsible to this commitment.
 Unavoidable life issues are one thing, making other social plans and blowing off your tennis night is another.
 Respect your fellow members!

-- Play is scheduled for 1 ½ hours, including warm-up.
-You can choose to play a 10 game set or best of 3 sets.
+- You can choose to play a 10 game set or best of 3 sets.
 Decide before your match what scoring you will use.

 - We play a standard "12 point tie-break".
 If you are not familiar with this type of tie-break, review these instructions.